 An online bachelor’s degree in sustainability is usually 120 credits of coursework, which involves a combination of general education and major courses.
 While programs differ, students often complete courses in economics, ecology, and math before moving into courses focused on sustainability.
 Students in these courses analyze problems through the lens of a triple bottom line: strong profits, a strong environment, and strong communities.

 - Environmental Science: Often one of the first courses required in a sustainability program, this course tackles several core subjects like basic ecological ideas, and how humans affect the environment.
-Curriculum explores how sustainable practices offset human impact on the environment.
+The curriculum explores how sustainable practices offset human impact on the environment.
 This course is relevant to all practitioners, from engineers to consultants.

 - Economics of Sustainability: Students complete basic economics or algebra courses before moving into the economics of sustainability, which covers macroeconomics, microeconomics, and the application of these principles to environmental goods and services.
 Contemporary economic issues are also analyzed using systems thinking.
 This course is essential for sustainability managers and consultants to show the economic benefits of incorporating sustainability.